channable/vaultenv/README.md

 There is nothing else going on.

+`vaultenv` supports the Vault KV API.
+It supports both version 1 and version 2.
+This support is automatic; but you do need a token which has read access on the `/sys/mounts` endpoint.

 ## Comparison to alternatives

 The only alternative to this tool that we are aware of is [envconsul], also by